Mecca: Year of the Elephant (570)

-Abraha marched upon the Ka'bah with a large army, which included one or more war elephants, intending to demolish it.
-When news of the advance of his army came, the Arab tribes of Quraysh, Kinanah, Khuza'a and Hudhayl united in the defense of the Ka'bah and the city.
+Abraha marched upon the Kaaba with a large army, which included one or more war elephants, intending to demolish it.
+When news of the advance of his army came, the Arab tribes of Quraysh, Kinanah, Banu Khuza'ah and Hudhayl united in the defense of the Kaaba and the city.
 A man from the Himyarite Kingdom was sent by Abraha to advise them that Abraha only wished to demolish the Ka'bah and if they resisted, they would be crushed.
-Abdul Muttalib told the Meccans to seek refuge in the hills while he and some members of the Quraysh remained within the precincts of the Kaaba.
+Abd al-Muttalib told the Meccans to seek refuge in the hills while he and some members of the Quraysh remained within the precincts of the Kaaba.
 Abraha sent a dispatch inviting Abdul-Muttalib to meet with Abraha and discuss matters.
 When Abdul-Muttalib left the meeting he was heard saying: "The Owner of this House is its Defender, and I am sure he will save it from the attack of the adversaries and will not dishonor the servants of His House."

 Abraha eventually attacked Mecca.
 However, the lead elephant, known as Mahmud, is said to have stopped at the boundary around Mecca and refused to enter.
 It has been theorized that an epidemic such as by smallpox could have caused such a failed invasion of Mecca.
 The reference to the story in Quran is rather short.
 According to the 105th Surah of the Quran, Al-Fil, the next day, a dark cloud of small birds sent by Allah appeared.
 The birds carried small rocks in their beaks, and bombarded the Ethiopian forces, and smashed them to a state like that of eaten straw.

 Economy

 Camel caravans, said to have first been used by Muhammad's great-grandfather, were a major part of Mecca's bustling economy.
 Alliances were struck between the merchants in Mecca and the local nomadic tribes, who would bring goods – leather, livestock, and metals mined in the local mountains – to Mecca to be loaded on the caravans and carried to cities in Shaam and Iraq.
 Historical accounts also provide some indication that goods from other continents may also have flowed through Mecca.
-Goods from Africa and the Far East passed through en route to Syria including spices, leather, medicine, cloth, and slaves; in return Mecca received money, weapons, cereals and wine, which in turn were distributed throughout Arabia.
+Goods from Africa and the Far East passed through en route to Syria including spices, leather, medicine, cloth, and slaves; in return Mecca received money, weapons, cereals, and wine, which in turn were distributed throughout Arabia.
 The Meccans signed treaties with both the Byzantines and the Bedouins, and negotiated safe passages for caravans, giving them water and pasture rights.
 Mecca became the center of a loose confederation of client tribes, which included those of the Banu Tamim.
 Other regional powers such as the Abyssinians, Ghassanids, and Lakhmids were in decline leaving Meccan trade to be the primary binding force in Arabia in the late 6th century.